Judge directs Michael Cohen to keep quiet about Trump ahead of his hush money trial testimony

 NEW YORK (AP) — With Donald Trump's fixer-turned-foe Michael Cohen expected to take the witness stand Monday, the judge in the former president's hush money case issued prosecutors a stern warning: Get Cohen to stop his taunting posts and jabs at Trump.

+The judge's warning underscores how Cohen is not only prosecutors' most crucial witness, but their most complicated.
+Once a Trump loyalist, he has become become one of his fiercest critics since pleading guilty to federal charges, routinely bashing and mocking the former president on social media.

-Defense attorneys will argue that the disbarred lawyer who served prison time is out to get the former president and cannot be believed.
+Defense attorneys will argue that the now-disbarred lawyer who served prison time is out to get Trump and cannot be believed.

 Two people familiar with the matter told The Associated Press that Cohen is expected to take the stand Monday.
 The people could not discuss the matter publicly and and spoke to AP on condition of anonymity.

-Trump’s lawyers complained after Cohen this week wore a shirt featuring a figure resembling the former president behind bars in a social media video.
-They have argued it's unfair Trump is under a gag order that prevents him from speaking publicly about witnesses while Cohen has continued to post about Trump on social media.
+Trump's lawyers complained after Cohen in a social media video this week wore a shirt featuring a figure resembling the former president behind bars.
+The defense has argued it's unfair that Trump is under a gag order that prevents him from speaking publicly about witnesses while Cohen is free to speak badly about Trump.

-Merchan told prosecutors they should inform Cohen “that the judge is asking him to refrain from making any more statements” about the case or about Donald Trump.
-Prosecutors told the judge they had already requested that Cohen and other witnesses not talk about the case, but had no direct means of controlling their behavior.
+Merchan told prosecutors they should inform Cohen “that the judge is asking him to refrain from making any more statements” about the case or about Trump.
+Prosecutors told the judge they already requested that Cohen and other witnesses not talk about the case, but they have no direct means of controlling witnesses' behavior.

+Cohen did not immediately respond to a request for comment Friday from The Associated Press.

-As the third week of testimony wrapped up Friday, the case that ultimately hinges on record-keeping returned to deeply technical testimony — a sharp contrast from Daniels' dramatic, if not downright seamy, account of the alleged sexual encounter with Trump that riveted jurors earlier this week.
+As the third week of testimony wrapped up, the case that ultimately hinges on record-keeping returned to deeply technical testimony — a sharp contrast from Daniels' dramatic, if not downright seamy, account of the alleged sexual encounter with Trump that riveted jurors earlier this week.

-The prosecution could rest its case by the end of next week, prosecutor Joshua Steinglass said.

-Jurors saw social media posts showing that Trump initially praised Cohen after the then-lawyer came under federal investigation.
-Trump started bashing him after Cohen pleaded guilty to campaign-finance violations, along with other crimes, and claimed Trump directed him to arrange the payment for Daniels.
-Trump was never charged with any crime related to that federal investigation.

-Trump, who was visibly angry during much of Daniels' testimony, chatted frequently with his lawyers and read through a stack of papers on the table in front of him as jurors heard from witnesses including AT&T and Verizon workers, who authenticated phone records.
+Trump, who was visibly angry during much of Daniels’ testimony, chatted frequently with his lawyers and read through a stack of papers on the table in front of him as jurors heard from witnesses such as AT&T and Verizon workers, who authenticated phone records.

 “A very good bookkeeper marked a legal expense as a legal expense,” Trump said.
 “He was a lawyer, not a fixer,” he added, referring to Cohen.